progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	003e085bb3bcb608e1e8451d4b2432f8ecbe6306e7e7 refs/heads/topic
 	0000

-This is very similar to what receive-pack responds with, but the capabilities are different.
+This is very similar to what `receive-pack` responds with, but the capabilities are different.
 In addition, it sends back the HEAD reference so the client knows what to check out if this is a clone.

-At this point, the fetch-pack process looks at what objects it has and responds with the objects that it needs by sending “want” and then the SHA it wants.
-It sends all the objects it already has with “have” and then the SHA.
-At the end of this list, it writes “done” to initiate the upload-pack process to begin sending the packfile of the data it needs:
+At this point, the `fetch-pack` process looks at what objects it has and responds with the objects that it needs by sending "want" and then the SHA it wants.
+It sends all the objects it already has with "have" and then the SHA.
+At the end of this list, it writes "done" to initiate the `upload-pack` process to begin sending the packfile of the data it needs:

 	0054want ca82a6dff817ec66f44342007202690a93763949 ofs-delta
 	0032have 085bb3bcb608e1e8451d4b2432f8ecbe6306e7e7
 	0000
 	0009done

 That is a very basic case of the transfer protocols.
-In more complex cases, the client supports `multi_ack` or side-band capabilities; but this example shows you the basic back and forth used by the smart protocol processes.
+In more complex cases, the client supports `multi_ack` or `side-band` capabilities; but this example shows you the basic back and forth used by the smart protocol processes.

 ## Maintenance and Data Recovery ##

-Occasionally, you may have to do some cleanup—make a repository more compact, clean up an imported repository, or recover lost work.
+Occasionally, you may have to do some cleanup — make a repository more compact, clean up an imported repository, or recover lost work.
 This section will cover some of these scenarios.

 ### Maintenance ###

-Occasionally, Git automatically runs a command called auto gc.
+Occasionally, Git automatically runs a command called "auto gc".
 Most of the time, this command does nothing.
-However, if there are too many loose objects (objects not in a packfile) or too many packfiles, Git launches a full-fledged git gc command.
-The gc stands for garbage collect, and the command does a number of things: it gathers up all the loose objects and places them in packfiles, it consolidates packfiles into one big packfile, and it removes objects that aren’t reachable from any commit and are a few months old.
+However, if there are too many loose objects (objects not in a packfile) or too many packfiles, Git launches a full-fledged `git gc` command.
+The `gc` stands for garbage collect, and the command does a number of things: it gathers up all the loose objects and places them in packfiles, it consolidates packfiles into one big packfile, and it removes objects that aren’t reachable from any commit and are a few months old.

 You can run auto gc manually as follows:

 	$ git gc --auto

 Again, this generally does nothing.
 You must have around 7,000 loose objects or more than 50 packfiles for Git to fire up a real gc command.
-You can modify these limits with the gc.auto and gc.autopacklimit config settings, respectively.
+You can modify these limits with the `gc.auto` and `gc.autopacklimit` config settings, respectively.

-The other thing gc will do is pack up your references into a single file.
+The other thing `gc` will do is pack up your references into a single file.
 Suppose your repository contains the following branches and tags:

 	$ find .git/refs -type f
 	.git/refs/heads/experiment